-Homework is given at the end of each tuition session and is based on what has been taught in tuition.
+Homework is given at the end of each tuition session and is based on what has been taught in tuition and at school.

-All steps needed to find solution should be written in clear logical order.
+All steps needed to find solution should be written legibly in clear logical order.

-Students should study examples and explanations given in tuition before attempting homework which should be attempted as soon as possible after tuiition This should preferablybe completed no later then 4 days after tuition (while concepts taught in tuition are still fresh in the mind)
+Students should study written examples and explanations given in tuition before attempting homework which should be attempted as soon as possible after tuition.
+This should preferably be completed no later then 4 days after tuition (while concepts taught in tuition are still fresh in the mind of student).

 Students should not spend too much time correcting a solution if the answer is wrong as this can be frustrating and demoralising The attempted incorrect solution should not be rubbed out.
 It is better to let me find the source of error which in many cases is a very simple mistake.